ruven/iipmooviewer/README.md

 <b>render</b> : the way in which tiles are rendered.
 Either `random' where the
-        tiles are fetched and rendered randomly or 'spiral' where the tiles are rendered from the center outwards [default : 'spiral']
+        tiles are fetched and rendered randomly or 'spiral' where the tiles are rendered from the center outwards [default : "spiral"]

 <b>showNavWindow</b> : whether to show the navigation window. [default : true]